Skip to Content

 Mechanic jacking up a car

-Since you will be working with the underbody, ensure all safeguards are in place.
+Since you will be working on the underbody, ensure all safeguards are in place.
 This is not only limited to engaging the parking brakes.
-Make sure that your car will not move nor slide while you're working underneath.
+Make sure that your car will not move or slide while you're working underneath it.

 Use wheel cribs and chocks.
-These tools are designed to keep the wheels securely held in place from unintended rolling.
+These tools are designed to keep the wheels securely held in place and prevent unintended rolling.
 The product design is sturdy and affords a durable grip to support the vehicle's weight while being elevated.
 It is rugged with a non-skid base to reduce slippage.

 This wheel crib has a 17-degree elevation, suitable for low-clearance vehicles such as sedans, pick-ups, SUVs, and vans.
 It is extra wide to cover the entire tire width for added safety.